sniper0110/Turtlebot_arm/README.md

 In this section we will describe what we have done to ensure things work smoothly.

 ## Setup
-For the setup, we have two main components, the turtlebot arm and the Kinect as described in an image below.
+For the setup, we have two main components, the turtlebot arm and the Kinect as described in the image below :

+first_setup_image

 ## Calibration